Improved model-based clustering performance using Bayesian initialization averaging: Methods

 \item Calculate the value of an information criterion similar in nature to the Bayesian Information Criterion \citep{Schwarz1978} associated with each updated $\mathbf{Z}$ matrix. ${BIC^*_{Z_j}}$ is the value of this criterion associated with the $j^{th}$ $\mathbf{Z}$ matrix, calculated as:

-where $l_{Z_j}$ is the observed log-likelihood for the $j^{th}$ $\mathbf{Z}$ matrix, $p_j$ is the number of parameters in the $j^{th}$ model and $n$ is the number of observations.
+where $l_{Z_j}$ is the observed log-likelihood for the model corresponding to the clustering solution represented by the $j^{th}$ $\mathbf{Z}$ matrix, $p_j$ is the number of parameters in the model corresponding to the clustering solution represented by the $j^{th}$ $\mathbf{Z}$ matrix and $n$ is the number of observations.
 The key difference between $BIC^*$ and the standard formulation is that the criterion is not evaluated at the maximum observed likelihood, since this quantity will not yet have been identified.
-Despite not operating at the maximum observed likelihood, empirically it is found that the penalty term $p_j\log(n)$ remains an effective discriminator between models of varying complexity when assigning weights to the competing starting positions.